kmoppel/kmoppel.github.io/_posts/2025-03-27-til-starting-in-read-only-the-easy-way.md

 ERROR:  cannot execute CREATE TABLE in a read-only transaction
 ```

 And why the joy?

+Firstly - one doesn't have to rely on *.psqlrc* for automatic read-only mode, meaning one can disable it with the *-X* flag if
+needed (remember, can be sort of unsafe on shared systems as shown above).
+And one doesn't need a separate "read only"
+*.psqlrc* config file anymore.

-Although yes, 95% of time I rely on good ol' *psql* (backed up by *DBeaver* in case some data needs to
+And secondly - although 95% of time I rely on good ol' *psql* (backed up by *DBeaver* in case some data needs to
 be fixed as well) the nice thing about this approach is that its client agnostic!
 As setting startup
 parameters is actually a driver level feature.
 So one could as well set it from a JDBC connect string: